-4. Multiplied his teaching in others
+4. They multiplied his teaching in disciples of their own.

 In the time of Jesus, taking the yoke of the rabbi reflected a disciple’s willing submission and adherence to his rabbi’s interpretation and application of the Old Testament Scriptures.
 In the Gospels accounts we are introduced to the phrase “traditions of men.”
 Identifying the rabbi a disciple followed was easy.
 Disciples did not teach their own personal interpretation of Scripture.
 They taught their rabbi’s interpretation.
 This was true for the disciples of Hillel, Shammai, Gamaliel, and all the other rabbis of the 1st Century.
 It was also true of the disciples that followed Yeshua of Nazareth.